 - Change the throttle setting. - Adjust the cross bracing to counteract the torque (if there is one present). - Shift yourself to the other side of the harness and/or change the trimmer setting.

 The best method is to fasten opposite cross-bracing, or apply some weight-shift.
 Such oscillations usually occur at full power - the greater the engine output and propeller diameter, the bigger the swings.

-In addition there are often too late or wrong pilot reactions, increasing the problem instead of solving it.
+In addition pilot reactions can often be wrong or come too late, increasing the problem instead of solving it.

-In this case the safest way to deal with this question is to close the throttle and release the brakes.
+In this case the safest way to deal with this question is to close the throttle and release the

-Especially less-experienced pilots tend to overreact.
+Less-experienced pilots especially tend to overreact.

-This is called a pilot-induced oscillation, and proven solution is to leave the brakes alone.
+This is called a pilot-induced oscillation, and the proven solution is to leave the brakes alone.

-18.3 LEVEL FLIGHT
+16.3 LEVEL FLIGHT